NatureLog - My Nature & Nature Travel Blog

 Enjoy – and don’t forget your hat and gloves!! ;-)

 The birds that you see have risked their lives, skipped many meals, flown many hundreds, sometimes thousands of miles, to arrive.
 Spending your morning with a loved one, exploring – either through the window or at a local park – is a nice way to enjoy your day.
-My mother regularly peaks out her window and shows her great-grandchildren the many birds that come through.
+My mother regularly peeks out her window and shows her great-grandchildren the many birds that come through.
 She’s thrilled that her great-granddaughter, Alaina, proudly ensures other people know about the birds she encounters now, too.
-What a blessing - a gift - to a young child who can enjoy the wonders of nature.
+What a blessing - a gift - to a young child who to be introduced to and to enjoy the wonders of nature.

 I love being a traveling birdwatcher but I still avidly watch my own yard every day.
-In my own backyard this winter I’ve discovered at least 2 new species I’ve not seen here before.
-We’ve lived in the same house over 10 years, so seeing new birds this winter was amazing!
+There, this winter, I’ve discovered at least 2 new species I’ve not seen here before.
+We’ve lived in the same house over 10 years, so seeing new bird was amazing!
 It’s likely due to a slight change in habitat these new species seek.
 Our garden has more growth from new low shrubs and purple sage this year and a clearing from trees that we had to cut down due to disease.
 We’ve seen Golden-crowned Sparrows and Orange-crowned Warblers, the latter of which I never even knew existed.

 I’ve also been heading out along the San Francisco Bay’s many parks and to Monterey Bay, never disappointed.
 Right now on San Francisco Bay, we’re seeing Northern Shovelers, Gadwalls, Green-winged Teals, Blue-winged Teals, Avocets, Black-necked Stilts, Ruddy Ducks, and the latest arrivals, Lesser Scaup.
 The irony: I’ve seen SO MANY Northern Shovelers over the years at Palo Alto Baylands that I almost ignore them now.
 But this year, as they took to the skies or rose up on their haunches, I discovered even more colors on their plumage.
 They are even more captivating when their wings are open!
 Now my new obsession: being in the right spot, in the right light, at the right time, and the right angle with their back towards me, to catch this same beauty aflight.
 So far, only blurry pictures....
 Luckily, I have the whole winter to keep trying! ;-)